Skip to Content Skip to Footer

 There is no perfect feeding schedule.
 Babies eat more often than every 3 hours because they are used to being fed all the time in your body before birth.
 If your baby sleeps longer than 4 hours and wakes up, they are likely hungry and need to eat.

-Stress Matters When to Get Extra Support
+Get support Icon When to Get Extra Support

 If you are unsure or worried, help is available.